R2Boyo25/termux-tools/README.md

 `mmv origin,destination origin2,destination2...`

 To be able to use this you must have run `termux-setup-storage`.
+(And you must be running Termux :P)